mckeepa/linux-how-to/azure-devops/artifact_repo.md

 2. Install the Client tools
 3. Login to Azure using the Command Line Interface (cli)
 4. Publish File from a directory, if artifacet repo is empty a Download with reyrun an error.
-5. Downlaod Files from artifacet repo
+5. Download Files from artifacet repo

 ## Generate a Personal Access Token (PAT):